Paolozzi Studio

 Admission free

 Eduardo Paolozzi’s studio is meticulously recreated with sculptures, models, books, toys and even his bed.
-In 1994 the artist donated the entire contents of his Chelsea studio to the Scottish National Gallery of Modern Art.
+In 1994 the artist donated the entire contents of his Chelsea studio to the National Galleries of Scotland.
 Viewing the studio, you gain a personal insight into how the artist worked and what inspired him.
-From 22 October you can book a slot to visit Paolozzi’s Studio using the button on this page.

 Sir Eduardo Paolozzi is considered one of the most versatile sculptors in post-war Britain.
 He was born into an Italian-Scots family and grew up in Leith, Edinburgh, later moving to London.
 Throughout his career, Paolozzi combined his work as an artist with teaching in art colleges in British and, for periods, in Germany.
 He had an enthusiastic and encyclopaedic variety of interests in the world and reflected this by frequently changing the media and styles in which he worked.